 The owners of four Maine mills didn’t get as much wood as they wanted in February, but the state says it was because of another mill’s emergency need.
-Sen. Tom Saviello, R-Wilton, the co-chair of the Legislature’s forestry committee, initiated an inquiry into the Department of Agriculture, Conservation and Forestry on Tuesday.
+Sen. Tom Saviello, R-Wilton, a member of the Legislature’s forestry committee, initiated an inquiry into the Department of Agriculture, Conservation and Forestry on Tuesday.

 It came after Pleasant River Lumbers, which employs 300 people at mills in Sanford, Dover-Foxcroft, Jackman and Hancock, recently got less spruce and fir wood from public land than it expected.
 The mill’s co-owner, Jason Brochu, said he has provided information to the committee, but he didn’t want to go into details on amounts.

 But committee documents say this happened in February, though Maine State Forester Doug Denico said it was because wood was diverted to a Stratton mill that was three weeks away from temporarily shutting down for lack of wood.

 Brochu and his brother disagree with LePage on tariffs, but Denico said this decision has nothing to do with that.
 LePage is close to President Donald Trump, but he has opposed tariffs on Canadian softwood, highlighting Maine’s close relationship with New Brunswick.